 Basal respiratory cells

-As shown in Table 1, 289 genes are elevated in basal respiratory cells compared to other cell types.
+As shown in Table 1, 297 genes are elevated in basal respiratory cells compared to other cell types.
 Basal cells are small stem cells located in the basal part of the respiratory epithelium.
 They differentiate into the other cell types when the epithelium is injured, thereby restoring the epithelium.
-An example of a protein with elevated expression in basal respiratory cells and ciliated cells is tumor protein p73 (TP73), which is activated in response to cellular stress and development.
+An example of a protein with elevated expression in basal respiratory cells is basal cell adhesion molecule (BCAM), which is a receptor for the extracellular matrix laminin that may mediate intracellular signalling.
 Another example is cadherin 3 (CDH3), which is a member of the cadherin family of proteins involved in calcium-dependent cell adhesion.

 Gastric mucus-secreting cells

-As shown in Table 1, 656 genes are elevated in distal enterocytes compared to other cell types.
+As shown in Table 1, 674 genes are elevated in distal enterocytes compared to other cell types.
 Distal enterocytes are enterocytes located in the colon and rectum.
 These cells facilitate the uptake of nutrients from the intestinal lumen.
 An example of a protein with elevated expression in distal enterocytes is glycoprotein A33 (GPA33), which is involved in cell-cell signaling and observed in 95% of colon cancers.
-Another example is desmoglein 2 (DSG2), which is a component of desmosomes essential for cell-to-cell adhesion.
+Another example is membrane spanning 4-domains A12 (MS4A12), which is a membrane receptor involved in cell proliferation and motility.

 Intestinal goblet cells

-As shown in Table 1, 303 genes are elevated in intestinal goblet cells compared to other cell types.
+As shown in Table 1, 351 genes are elevated in intestinal goblet cells compared to other cell types.
 Intestinal goblet cells lay interspersed between the enterocytes in the small intestine and in larger quantities in the large intestine.
-These cells secrete glycoprotein-rich mucin to create a protective mucus layer over the intestinal epithelia.
-Examples of glycoproteins that have elevated expression in intestinal goblet cells include Ca2+-independent lectin regenerating islet-derived protein 4 (REG4) and Ca2+-dependent lectin intelectin-1 (ITLN1).
-Both of these proteins are involved in inflammatory responses by binding to microbial carbohydrate chains.
+These cells secrete glycoprotein-rich mucins to create a protective mucus layer over the intestinal epithelia.
+An example of a protein with elevated expression in intestinal goblet cells is mucin 2 (MUC2), which is one type of the aforementioned mucin.
+Another example is chloride channel accessory 1 (CLCA1), which is speculated to be involved in regulation of mucus production and secretion.